Menu

 • Relax at Yumani: Spend time in Yumani, the island's largest settlement, where you can enjoy the peaceful atmosphere, visit the fountain of eternal youth, and explore the village's scenic surroundings.

-• Boat Ride Around Lake Titicaca: Take a boat trip to appreciate the island from the water, offering breathtaking views of the surrounding landscapes and nearby islands.
+• Boat Ride Around Lake Titicaca: Take a boat trip to appreciate the island from the water, offering beautiful views of the surrounding landscapes and nearby islands.

 • Explore Cha’llapampa: Visit the northern part of the island, home to the Gold Museum and further Inca ruins, while enjoying the tranquil, rural setting.